ahmedbahgaten/BanqueMisr-TMDB/README.md

 # Architecture
 The app follows the principles of clean architecture, separating concerns into distinct layers:

 - Presentation Layer: Responsible for displaying data to the user and handling user input.
-Implemented using SwiftUI for the user interface and ViewModels to manage UI logic.
+Implemented using UIKit for the user interface and ViewModels to manage UI logic.

 - Domain Layer: Contains business logic and use cases that are independent of any specific framework.
 This layer defines entities and interacts with repositories.